ymatsunaga/mdtoolbox-doc/getting_started.rst

 Input/Output
 ---------------------------------------

-Typical usages of I/O functions for MD files are summarized here.
+Typical usages of I/O functions for MD files are follows.

 PDB
 ^^^